 Other works on display are publications edited and co-written by Harriet and Stephen, as well as examples of Black abolitionist embroidery, and artwork highlighting the continuation of the movement.
 We are excited to share with you not only the life of Harriet Myers, but how her activist legacy continues to this day, exemplified by five local Black women: Didi Delgado, Jamaica Miles, Leah Pennimen, Barbara Smith, and Tabetha Wilson.

-A gem to behold, this letter will be on display beginning Monday, September 7 during public visiting hours of 5pm-8pm Mondays-Fridays and 12pm-4pm Saturdays.
+A gem to behold, following the grand opening this letter will be on display during public visiting hours of 5pm-8pm Mondays-Fridays and 12pm-4pm Saturdays.

 Questions?
 Call 518-621-7793.